 Chocolate Football Cookies

-Chocolate sugar cookies with a buttercream and caramel filling
+Chocolate sugar cookies with a buttercream and caramel filling!
+Perfect for game day!

 - Prep Time: 30 mins

 - Yield: varies